hawkeye-stan/msfs-popout-panel-manager/README.md

  <hr/>

 ## Common Problem Resolution

+* If Pop Out Panel Manager is not running correctly such as panels fail to pop out even all keyboard control bindings are set correctly, please try running the application as administrator and it may resolve the issue..

 * Unable to pop out panels when creating a profile for the first time with error such as "Unable to pop out panel #X".
 If the panel is not being obstructed by another window, by changing the sequence of the pop out when defining the profile may help solve the issue.
 Currently there are some panels in certain plane configuration that does not follow predefined MSFS pop out rule.